Slamdance Film Review: Man on Fire

 Ultimately, Man on Fire isn’t a movie that gives out a simple message.
 Its main goal is to showcase the state of affairs, good and bad.
 While as many of the town’s residents are eager to point out that mass slavery and lynching are no longer a part of their community, other residents and countless persons of color in surrounding areas express deep confidence in the omnipresent prejudices.

 There are no answers here.
 Instead of feeling empowering, Man on Fire often feels empty and confusing.
 After an hour of back and forth debates without any real conclusion or resolution, it’s easy to feel like Grand Saline and other areas are hopeless.
 Still, the importance of this film is not its ability to vindicate and heroize Americans.
 Rather, its highest quality is its unabashed truthfulness.
-As one of the many interviewees puts it, “The easier thing to do is try to move past it, instead of sitting with it.” –Connor Lockie
+As one of the many interviewees puts it, “The easier thing to do is try to move past it, instead of sitting with it.” –Audrey Lockie